nattress/plotly-nodejs/README.md

 ##var plotly.saveImage(figure, path[, callback])
 `figure` accepts a string of the file owners name
-`path` is a string of the filepath and file name you wish to save the image as.
-`callback(err)` is a function, where `err` is an Error Object.
+`path` is a string of the filepath and file name you wish to save the image as `callback(err)` is a function, where `err` is an Error Object.
 ```javascript
 var plotly = require('plotly')('username','apiKey');